spokenweb/spokenweb-metadata-scheme/docs/3-photograph.rst

       numbers when available, and use any extant ID numbers if the collection has already been catalogued.
 The object is always the primary source of information for determining a unique ID number.

+.. only:: latex

+   .. raw:: latex

+      \footnotetext[*]{Collection name may be derived from the name of the fonds.
+If the fonds is author fonds, then use the author’s last name (“Kiyooka”, “Gilbert”, etc.).
+If the fonds is an event series, use the name of the series (“Ultimatum”, “Véhicule”, etc.).
+Supply fonds and box numbers when available, and use any extant ID numbers if the collection has already been catalogued.
+The object is always the primary source of information for determining a unique ID number.}